noahrubin989/fred-economic-pipeline/README.md

 python src/fetch_fred.py
 ```

-This validates each series, initializes the database, and pulls full available history for all nine series into `data/economic_data.db`.
+This validates each series, initialises the database, and pulls full available history for all nine series into `data/economic_data.db`.

 **5. Launch the dashboard**